Fula people of Sierra Leone: Family

 The Sierra Leonean Fula villages are scattered, but each has a central court and a mosque.
 Together, these compose a miside (community).
 Each miside has a sub-chief who handles village affairs and who answers to a Sultan (chief).
 The homes of the settled Fula are round with clay walls and thatched roofs that projects over encircling porches.
 However, nomadic Fula live in simpler structures, since they are so often moving with the herds.
 These houses have neither walls nor verandahs, and are encircled by cattle corrals.

 Daughters remain with their mothers until they marry.
-However, as soon as a son reaches puberty, he leaves the family compound and lives alone in a nearby compound, usually taking over a part of his fathers trade.
+However, as soon as a son reaches puberty, he leaves the family compound and lives alone in a nearby compound, usually taking over a part of his father’s trade.
 This new compound will be the home of the son and his future wife.

 Religious and traditional beliefs

-The majority of Sierra Leonean Fulanis are Muslims.
-Few Christians can be found among them.
-Some of them practice herbal healings.
+The majority of Sierra Leonean Fulanis are Muslims although a few are Christians.
+Some Fula practice herbal healings.

 The "herd owner's feast" is one such ceremony.
 During this feast, a bull that has served ten seasons is presented, killed, and eaten.

-The history of these peoples are of Arabs who settle in the region.